 Current Self-Study Updates

 The Middle States Commission on Higher Education (MSCHE) has accepted the IIRP’s Progress Report submitted in March of 2018.
-Our next Self-Study will begin in Academic Year 2021-2022.
+Our next Self-Study Evaluation will be in 2024-2025.

 We are thrilled to announce that the IIRP has just received notice that our accreditation has been reaffirmed by the Middle States Commission on Higher Education (MSCHE).